Vickyabiodun/Caesar-Cipher/README.md

 2. Enter the message
 3. Determine the shift position

-To fully understand the step by step process of the codee, check the main.py for the comments.
+To fully understand the step by step process of the code, check the main.py for the comments.